KrasnitzLab/sgains/docs/tutorial-navin2011.md

 downloads section and find full data set for *GRCh37/hg19* version of human reference genome.

-* Download archive file `chromFa.tar.gz` and untar it into separate directory:
+* Download archive file `chromFa.tar.gz` and untar it into a separate directory:

     ```
     mkdir hg19_pristine